rticommunity/rticonnextdds-examples/examples/recording_service/leveldb-integration/cpp/README.md

 The main members of the `PubDiscoveryLevelDbWriter` class are:

-- `discovery_db_`: this is the LevelDB database object that will be used to store the `DCPSPublication`.
+- `discovery_db_`: this is the LevelDB database object (leveldb::DB)
+  that will be used to store the `DCPSPublication`.
+- `key_comparator`: the custom key comparator will be passed when the creation of the database happens.
+The key comparator checks the reception timestamp of the samples and returns them in monotonic ascending order.
 - `key_buffer_`: a byte (char) buffer used to store the serialized key sample.
 - `value_buffer_`: a byte (char) buffer used to store the serialized